RobTillaart/runningAngle/README.md

 runningAngle my_filter(runningAngle::DEGREES);
 ```

-The parameter of the constructor should be either
+The parameter of the constructor should be
+`runningAngle::DEGREES`, `runningAngle::RADIANS` or `runningAngle::GRADIANS`.
-`runningAngle::DEGREES` or `runningAngle::RADIANS`.
-It is optional and
-defaults to degrees.
+This parameter is optional and defaults to degrees.

 Then, set the “weight” smoothing coefficient:

 ```c++
 my_filter.setWeight(0.2);
 ```
+Note: the weight defaults to 0.80 so no need to set

 Finally, within the main sketch's loop, feed the raw angle readings to
 the filter's `add()` method: